 Leslie A. Weyn Administrative Law Judge

-- 2. Petitioner filed by mail paper copies of the two documents that comprise his brief.
+- back to note 1 2.
+Petitioner filed by mail paper copies of the two documents that comprise his brief.
 Civil Remedies Division office staff uploaded the documents to DAB E-File as a single docket entry (item 9 in DAB E-File).
 I refer to the .pdf page numbers that appear when the combined document is opened in DAB E-File.

-- 3. Item 11 in DAB E-File consists of Petitioner’s Response and his declaration, which Petitioner filed by mail.
+- back to note 2 3.
+Item 11 in DAB E-File consists of Petitioner’s Response and his declaration, which Petitioner filed by mail.
 The items were uploaded by Civil Remedies Division office staff as a single docket entry.

-- 4. Petitioner describes his proposed exhibits as records of the pharmacy involved in the Medicare fraud scheme.
+- back to note 3 4.
+Petitioner describes his proposed exhibits as records of the pharmacy involved in the Medicare fraud scheme.
 P. Resp. at 1.
 I infer the documents would show which pharmacist filled particular prescriptions and, perhaps, the hours during which Petitioner was present at the pharmacy.

-- 5. My findings of fact/conclusions of law appear as numbered headings in bold italic type.
+- back to note 4 5.
+My findings of fact/conclusions of law appear as numbered headings in bold italic type.

-- 6. Although this conclusion is not necessary to my decision, there can be little doubt that Petitioner’s conviction for attempting to hide the proceeds of his fraud, which consisted of Medicare reimbursements to his pharmacy, with a purpose to conceal the fraudulent scheme, is related to the delivery of items or services under Medicare within the meaning of section 1128(a)(1).
+- back to note 5 6.
+Although this conclusion is not necessary to my decision, there can be little doubt that Petitioner’s conviction for attempting to hide the proceeds of his fraud, which consisted of Medicare reimbursements to his pharmacy, with a purpose to conceal the fraudulent scheme, is related to the delivery of items or services under Medicare within the meaning of section 1128(a)(1).